Glacier, the metal powerhouse from the 1980s, has regrouped and is back with a vendetta.

 Up the Hammers XII, and in October the band visited fans in South America for the first time, playing at Jaguar Fest in Bogotá, Colombia.
 While Maselbas, Martell, Bruchert, Kopecky, and Podrybau made a phenomenal team, upon returning to the United States, Ryan Bruchert announced his departure from Glacier, and Marco Martell made a shift from bass to guitar.

 In August of 2019, Glacier played Germany's Trveheim Festival, and they performed in the Netherlands at the Heavy Metal Maniacs Festival in mid September.
 Later in October, the band headlined a mini tour of the Pacific Northwest with support from Riot City, Gatekeeper, Road Rash, Silver Talon, and Sölicitör.
 Other shows are currently in the planning stages.
-The band has also finished recording a new full length album, The Passing of Time, scheduled for an October 2020 release, so prepare yourself for the next onslaught from Glacier.
+The band also finished recording a new full length album, The Passing of Time, released in October of 2020, and is currently at work, writing and new material, so prepare yourself for the latest onslaught from Glacier.